CamilaJaviera91/mini-gcp/README.md

 ├── scripts/             # Automation scripts
 ├── transform/           # Data transformation using Apache Beam ├── README.md            # You are here!
-└── requirements.txt     # Python dependencies
+├── .gitignore           # Ignore files that we don't want to show └── requirements.txt     # Python dependencies
 ```